Darrensow/Bugs-Life/README.md

 # Welcome to Doge's BugsLife.

+## Introduction

 This project is developed by Doge, Group 30.

+This is a Java Desktop application to track all the issues from projects so that issues can be created, shared and discussed with the rest of the team to hasten the process of resolving issues of projects.

 Our group members include:
 1) Pua Zhi Xian